benyuan98/PredictH1BVisa/README.md

 ### Presentation Link

+Please read the following content (also in the description of the video) which explain some points in the presentation before watching the video.

 [Presentation](https://www.youtube.com/watch?v=kcjxAQDWTu8)

+**There might be some confusing point that we forget to explain in the video.**

+- The metrics for autoGluon shown in the slide is accuracy.
+And the training data to pick the model is not down-sampled.
+We are using AutoGluon as a preliminary method to pick a proper method that can learn the mapping between the features and the labels for us in the following experiments.
+The models it picked perform best by accuracy on the whole data but not for the balanced accuracy.
+We decided to use balanced accuracy and down-sampled data after we picked the lightGBM.
+Thus the test score in the leaderboard of AutoGluon may not match the accuracy in the later experiments.

 **Since we have limited time on the presentation, we add our future work here and in the description of our Youtube video.**